diegoaugusto/waes-diff-gradle/README.md

-# WAES Assignment - Diff
+# WAESDiff
-This repository is the home of the assignment to develop a diff service.
+This repository is the home of the development of a diff service to practice the use of Gradle, JAX-RS and other technologies.

 ## Quick Start
 In order to run this project locally, it is necessary to download some tools (if you don't have them already) and proceed with the steps below.